citinotes

 Scent of a woman

-The grocery stores at the back […] were brighter because their soapstone was almost as white as alabaster and the cylinders containing beans or peas illuminated in their red, yellow, or green colors.
-Moreover, tins of sardines placed side by side, or one on top of the other, formed a pattern that was shining like a silver armor.
+Moving towards the grocery stores at the back, the atmosphere brightened.
+Their soapstone was nearly as white as alabaster, and the cylinders holding beans or peas illuminated in vibrant red, yellow, or green hues.
+Tins of sardines arranged side by side or stacked formed a gleaming pattern reminiscent of silver armor.

-Women were rushing, ferreting about, chatting, waiting between doors and gateways.
-They were brunettes, willingly chubby, vibrant and possessed no vulgarity.
-Some of them were slim and fretful.
-When they drew near, it was easy to imagine the scent of their skin: spicy, a little oriental and rather exotic than unpleasant. […]
+Amidst the activity, women hurried about, chatting, and waiting between doors and gateways.
+They were brunettes, willingly full-figured, vibrant, yet devoid of vulgarity.
+Some were slender and restless.
+As they approached, it was easy to imagine the scent of their skin: spicy, somewhat oriental, and rather exotic than unpleasant.

 Jules Romains,